 We used a stepwise logistic regression model with backward elimination to determine the contribution of all candidate covariates, with a threshold for candidate elimination of >0.05.
-Variable selection was based on clinical (see Risk factors for bleeding) and statistical significance.
-Candidate variables that were associated with 30-day major bleeding complications on univariable analysis (P <0.20) were included as potential covariates in the multivariable logistic regression model.
-Our main analyses used multiple imputation to replace missing values for non-steroidal anti-inflammatory use (5.5%), antiplatelet use (5.0%), heart rate (1.3%), and creatinine levels (26.8%).
-Our final model was fitted based on ten multiply imputed datasets using Rubin's rules to combine effect estimates and standard errors to allow for the uncertainty due to imputing missing data (17).
-We assessed performance of the model by the area under the receiver operating characteristic (ROC) curve (18).
-The study used the Brier score to quantify the overall accuracy of predictions, and used bootstrapping to calculate 95% bias-corrected bootstrap confidence intervals (CI) for the c-index.
-Investigators evaluated model calibration with the modified Hosmer-Lemeshow chi-square statistic, where values < 20 indicate good calibration (19).
-Model for 30-day major bleeds was assessed for possible overfit using linear shrinkage estimators (20, 21).
+Variable selection was based on clinical (see Risk factors for bleeding section) and statistical significance.
+Candidate variables that were associated with 30-day major bleeding complications on univariable analysis (p<0.20) were included as potential covariates in the multivariable logistic regression model.
+Our main analyses used multiple imputation to replace missing values for nonsteroidal anti-inflammatory use (5.5%), antiplatelet use (5.0%), heart rate (1.3%) and creatinine levels (26.8%).
+Our final model was fitted based on 10 multiply imputed datasets using Rubin's rules to combine effect estimates and standard errors to allow for the uncertainty due to imputing missing data [17].
+We assessed performance of the model by the area under the receiver operating characteristic (ROC) curve [18].
+The study used the Brier score to quantify the overall accuracy of predictions, and used bootstrapping to calculate 95% bias-corrected bootstrap confidence intervals for the c-index.
+Investigators evaluated model calibration with the modified Hosmer-Lemeshow Chi-squared statistic, where values <20 indicate good calibration [19].
+Model for 30-day major bleeds was assessed for possible overfit using linear shrinkage estimators [20, 21].

-A score-based prediction rule for the primary endpoint at 30 days was developed from the logistic regression model by using a regression coefficient-based scoring method (22, 23).
-Integer scores were assigned by dividing risk-factor coefficients by the lowest coefficient and rounding up to the nearest unit for categorical variables (24).
+A score-based prediction rule for the primary end-point at 30 days was developed from the logistic regression model by using a regression coefficient-based scoring method [22, 23].
+Integer scores were assigned by dividing risk-factor coefficients by the lowest coefficient and rounding up to the nearest unit for categorical variables [24].
 The overall risk score was calculated by adding each component together.
-We validated the 30-day endpoint model internally using the bootstrap in the derivation dataset by sampling with replacement for 200 iterations (25-27).
-To assess the robustness of the findings, we estimated the test and performance characteristics of the new risk score in the subgroups of patients with and without hemodynamic instability, and in the subgroup of patients with complete data on renal function.
-In addition, we also examined rates of major bleeding events within 7 days following the diagnosis of PE.
+We validated the 30-day end-point model internally using the bootstrap in the derivation dataset by sampling with replacement for 200 iterations [25-27].
+To assess the robustness of the findings, we estimated the test and performance characteristics of the new risk score in the subgroups of patients with and without haemodynamic instability, and in the subgroup of patients with complete data on renal function.
+In addition, we examined rates of major bleeding events within 7 days following the diagnosis of PE.

-We also compared the newly created risk score against the Kuijer and RIETE bleeding scores (Table S1 in the Supplemental Appendix), which were developed and have been validated for predicting the bleeding risk in VTE patients on anticoagulant therapy (28, 29).
+We also compared the newly created risk score against the Kuijer and RIETE bleeding scores (supplementary table S1), which were developed and have been validated for predicting the bleeding risk in VTE patients on anticoagulant therapy [28, 29].
 We examined the proportion of patients who would be reclassified into higher- or lower-risk categories between the new rule and the Kuijer and RIETE scores, and calculated the values of the net reclassification improvement (NRI) comparing the prognostic models.

-Statistical significance was defined as a two-tailed P-value of <0.05 for all analyses.
-Analyses were performed using Stata, version 12.1 (StataCorp, College Station, Texas) for Windows.
+Statistical significance was defined as a two-tailed p-value of <0.05 for all analyses.
+Analyses were performed using Stata, version 12.1 (StataCorp, College Station, TX, USA) for Windows.